herraa1/msx-joyblue-v1/README.md

 >
 > An adapter based on PCB version 1a has been successfully built and tested using the bluepad32 firmware (develop branch)!
 >
-> The proposed acrylic enclosure has been successfully built, but still requires some minor adjustments!
+> The proposed acrylic enclosure with the latest modifications has NOT yet been tested!
 Nearly there!
 >

 ## Introduction